aryandhawan/Password-Manager/README.md

 # Password-Manager
-this is a basic implementation of Tkinter using Python as in GUI(Graphic User Interface)
+This is a basic implementation of Tkinter using Python as in GUI(Graphic User Interface) any suggestions are welcome.